greenelab/czi-seed-rfa/manuscript.md

-the undergraduate level and beyond. *We propose to enhance software usability and develop open instructional materials that we will use to deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, and tools developed by our group in response to this RFA.*
+the undergraduate level and beyond. *We propose to enhance software usability and develop open instructional materials that we will use to deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA.*

-* Delivery
-  * Training / teaching (scRNAseq, low-dimensional representations, RFA-developed tools) (Tom)
-    Although the HCA data set will greatly increase the rate of biological discovery across many biomedical fields, a background in bioinformatics will be required to these data effectively.
+  * Training / teaching (scRNAseq, low-dimensional representations, reference cell type catalog, RFA-developed tools) (Tom) Although the HCA data set will greatly increase the rate of biological discovery across many biomedical fields, a background in bioinformatics will be required to these data effectively.
 Our mission is to make this